OpenSaMD/OpenSaMD/README.md

 ## Installation

-This open source research library is abel to be installed by running:
+This open source research library is able to be installed by running:

 ```
 pip install rai